simonw/datasette/README.md

 ## News

+* 18th December 2018: [Fast Autocomplete Search for Your Website](https://24ways.org/2018/fast-autocomplete-search-for-your-website/) - a new tutorial on using Datasette to build a JavaScript autocomplete search engine.
 * 3rd October 2018: [The interesting ideas in Datasette](https://simonwillison.net/2018/Oct/4/datasette-ideas/) - a write-up of some of the less obvious interesting ideas embedded in the Datasette project.
 * 19th September 2018: [Datasette 0.25](http://datasette.readthedocs.io/en/latest/changelog.html#v0-25) - New plugin hooks, improved database view support and an easier way to use more recent versions of SQLite.
 * 23rd July 2018: [Datasette 0.24](http://datasette.readthedocs.io/en/latest/changelog.html#v0-24) - a number of small new features